iamcco/coc-flutter/README.md

 Add below config mapping

-> this cofig should be in the coc.nvim README
+> this config should be in the coc.nvim README

 ``` vim
 xmap <leader>a  <Plug>(coc-codeaction-selected)